This post was updated in September 2019.

 Itinerary: Waitohi domain Picton – Cook Strait – Camp Elson Poriru

-• Cook Strait: crossing the Cook Strait is as much a necessity if you want to get to the Northern Island, as an activity in itself.
+- Cook Strait: crossing the Cook Strait is as much a necessity if you want to get to the Northern Island, as an activity in itself.
 The ferry sails through the Marlborough Sounds, which are very beautiful.
-Unfortunately, the weather is not great so we stayed inside most of the journey.
+Unfortunately, the weather was not great so we stayed inside most of the journey.

 Itinerary: Owhiro Bay, Te Kopahou reserve – Wellington – Owhiro Bay, Te Kopahou reserve

-• Te Papa museum: Te Papa means ‘container of treasures’ which is definitely true, I spend a day and a half in this museum and still hadn’t seen everything.
+- Te Papa museum: Te Papa means ‘container of treasures’ which is definitely true, I spent a day and a half in this museum and still hadn’t seen everything.